-It’s springtime in Texas, so you can rest assured that the hellfire heat of Summer is on its way.
-When it gets here, you’re bound to want to spend some time cooling off.
+Amid the hellfire heat of Texas Summer, you're bound to want to spend some time cooling off.
 But where should you go?
-There are ample water park options across the state, but some are quite a drive and others can be pretty pricey.
-You could always drag a tube out into the Gulf on your favorite beach, but it won’t be long before you’re washed back up ashore with a swimsuit full of sand.
+There are ample water park options across the state, but some are quite a drive, and others can be expensive.
+You could always grab a towable tube or styrofoam floatie out into the Gulf on your favorite beach, but it won't be long before you're washed back up ashore with a swimsuit full of sand.
 Why not just grab your tube and head to the closest Texas river?
 Tube rentals are super easy, so you'll be chilling on an inner tube in no time.
 Plus, there really is nothing like a lazy float in a Texas river.

-Well, if you don’t know the current flow rate of the river and are unfamiliar with where the rapids are, this can get dangerous, not to mention illegal in some spots.
-A great float is accessible, easy and most of all, relaxing!
-So if you’re not quite sure where the best floating location for your preferences is, check out this list of awesome places to go tubing in Texas, and then just take your pick!
+Well, if you don't know the current flow rate of the river and are unfamiliar with where the whitewater rapids are, this can get dangerous, not to mention illegal in some spots.
+A good float is accessible, easy, and, most of all, relaxing!
+So if you're not quite sure where the best floating location for your preferences is, check out this list of excellent places Texans like to go tubing in the Lone Star State, and then just take your pick!
 Don't forget to grab your sunscreen!

 7. The South Llano River